Ferroelectrically switchable magnetic multistates in MnBi$_2$Te$_4$(Bi$_2$Te$_3$)$_n$ and MnSb$_2$Te$_4$(Sb$_2$Te$_3$)$_n$ (n = 0, 1) thin films: RESULTS AND DISCUSSIONS

-On the other hand, the interface has a significant impact on the polarization states of the FE In$_2$Se$_3$ monolayer by introducing a coupling between its polarizations and the local dipoles of MAT.
+The interface has a significant impact on the polarization states of the FE In$_2$Se$_3$ monolayer by introducing a coupling between its polarizations and the local dipoles of MAT.
 This coupling breaks the symmetry of the two polarization states, that is, it gives rise to asymmetric barrier heights for the two polarization states.
 Fig.~\ref{fig3}a shows that the state with the polarizations pointing toward the MnBi$_2$Te$_4$ bilayer has a barrier height of about 152 meV ($\Delta G^T$), which is about 68 meV lower than the one with polarizations pointing away from the interface ($\Delta G^A$).
-Therefore, the critical electric fields needed to flip the polarizations for the former ($E^T$) is smaller than that for the latter ($E^A$), i.e., $E^T < E^A$.
+The barriers shown in Fig.~\ref{fig3}a larger than that reported by Ref.~\onlinecite{Ding2017} is due to the strain effect (see Fig. S11~\cite{SM}).
+Nevertheless, our results reveal asymmetry in the energy barriers.
+Therefore, the critical electric fields needed to flip the polarizations pointing toward the interface ($E^T$) is smaller than that for the reverse process ($E^A$), i.e., $E^T < E^A$.
+In Fig.~\ref{fig3}a, we assume that the initial AFM ordering in the MnBi$_2$Te$_4$ bilayer is head-to-head.
+This configuration has almost the same energy as the one with tail-to-tail magnetizations in the case that magnetic anisotropy is not included (The magnetic anisotropy is pretty small, see Ref.~\onlinecite{Xue2020}).